mozilla-services/qdo/docs/index.rst

 Quick intro
 ===========

-Assuming you have a working installation and setup of Queuey and Zookeeper, you need at least one Python module named for example `hello.py`::
+Assuming you have a working installation and setup of Queuey, you need at least one Python module named for example `hello.py`::

     from contextlib import contextmanager